LifeBogger presents the Full Story of a Football legend best known by the nickname “Wrighty“.

 Beyond his extroverted disposition is an individual who resents the initial cards life dealt with him for his first 19 years and is on a mission to catch up with what life should have been.

 “Maybe now that you’ve read my story, you’ll see me on the television flashing a smile and you’ll really understand that I wasn’t born with it.
 I earned it.”

 The legend, among other endeavours, works on giving back and desires to see football accessible to people who cherish it both on and off the pitch.

-Wright lives far modest than anyone might expect.
-No thanks to his expensive divorce from his first wife Deborah and income tax issues which bedevil his post-football endeavours.
+Wright lives a far more modest life than anyone might expect.
+No thanks to his expensive divorce from his first wife, Deborah and income tax issues that bedevil his post-football endeavours.